 Importantly, this drifting motion is driven by the imprinted phase jump, not by the barrier removal.
 The barrier primarily serves to reduce background excitations by enforcing a node at the trap center during imprinting.
 We confirm this by observing similar drift without an initial central barrier, where the crystal moves in sync but the superfluid background exhibits significantly stronger excitations.

 Despite the collective in-sync motion of the droplets, the center-of-mass of the gas remains stationary throughout the evolution, as verified by the static mean position $\braket{x(t)} = \int \text{d}^3\boldsymbol{r} ~ x \abs{\Psi(\boldsymbol{r},t)}^2$ (not shown).
 The droplet motion is compensated by an opposite drift of the superfluid background in the $-x$ direction, a clear manifestation of second sound, characterized by out-of-phase motion between the superfluid and crystalline components~\cite{Guo2019,hertkorn_decoupled_2024}.
 This behavior is evident in the superfluid velocity field, $v_x = \frac{\hbar}{m} \partial_x \theta(x,0,0)$, where $\theta$ is the local phase at $y = z = 0$ [Fig.~\ref{Fig:1D_dyn_with_phase}(b)].
-Note that the direction of droplet motion is determined by the direction in which the soliton departs.
+Note that the direction of droplets motion is determined by the direction in which the solitary wave departs.
 In the presence of noise in the initial state, emulating experimental conditions, this direction becomes random.
-The slanted blue stripes, corresponding to negative velocities, indicate flow through the superfluid links connecting the density crystal sites.
+The slanted blue stripes, corresponding to negative velocities, indicate flow through the superfluid substrate connecting the density crystal sites.
 This background motion arises from the phase difference imprinted across the initially separated fragments, effectively acting as a momentum kick~\cite{Mukherjee_classical_2023}.
-These results highlight a distinctive feature of solitons in dipolar supersolids: rather than oscillating, they serve as a controlled mechanism for exciting the second sound mode.
+These results highlight a distinctive feature of solitary waves in dipolar supersolids: rather than oscillating, they serve as a controlled mechanism for exciting the second sound mode.

 The drift velocity of the supersolid crystal can be controlled by varying the amplitude of the initial phase jump, $\pi/2 \leq \Delta \varphi \leq \pi$.
 A representative case is depicted in Fig.~\ref{Fig:Drift_speed}(a) for $\Delta \varphi = \pi/2$, where the crystal moves more slowly compared to the $\Delta \varphi = \pi$ case [Fig.~\ref{Fig:1D_dyn_with_phase}(a)].
-Unlike the $\pi$-imprint, which traps a black soliton and induces a random second sound direction, a gray soliton forms and escapes immediately when $\Delta \varphi < \pi$, fixing the direction of second sound via the initial phase gradient.
+Unlike the $\pi$-imprint, which traps a black solitary wave and induces a random second sound direction, a gray solitary wave forms and escapes immediately when $\Delta \varphi < \pi$, fixing the direction of second sound via the initial phase gradient.